8,000Units Under Management

 2. Understand Your Expenses

-Just as survival tip number one explains, turning a profit (unless you are somehow incredibly lucky) is no easy feat in the beginning.
-There are initial expenses that come with owning a Montgomery County rental property that you should be aware of before investing in your first property.
-It is important to know as well that some of these expenses are not just initial costs and will follow you the entire time you own rental property.
+As survival tip number one explains, turning a profit (unless you are somehow incredibly lucky) is no easy feat initially.
+There are initial expenses that come with owning a rental property that you should be aware of before investing.
+Additionally, knowing that some of these expenses are not just initial costs is important.
+Instead, they will likely follow you the entire time you own rental property.
 Here are some of your expected expenses:

 • A sizeable down payment for the property